 A Resource Rational Analysis of Memory Use in Bayesian Updating

 If noise-less memories are costly, how should one update one’s beliefs when given new observations?
-We built a hierarchical Bayesian model of memory, as part of Noah Goodman's class on computation and cognition (CS428/Psych204).
+We built a hierarchical Bayesian model of memory.
 Link.

 DominAI: An AI Player for Dominoes